BryanHogan/learnkorean/src/content/chapters/double-consonants-hangul.md

 Double consonants are made with the same sound as regular consonants but by slightly tensing your mouth before pronouncing them.
 Hence they are also often called the tense consonants.

-ㄲ sounds more like a "g", compared to "ㄱ" which is more of a mix of between "k/g".
+- ㄲ sounds more like a "g", compared to "ㄱ" which is more of a mix of between "k/g".
-ㄸ sounds more like a "d", compared to "ㄷ" which is more of a mix of between "d/t".
+- ㄸ sounds more like a "d", compared to "ㄷ" which is more of a mix of between "d/t".
-ㅃ sounds more like a "b", compared to "ㅂ" which is more of a mix of between "b/p".
+- ㅃ sounds more like a "b", compared to "ㅂ" which is more of a mix of between "b/p".
-ㅆ sounds more like a sharp "s/z" sound, compared to "ㅅ" which is more like a regular "s".
+- ㅆ sounds more like a sharp "s/z" sound, compared to "ㅅ" which is more like a regular "s".
-ㅉ is harder to described in romanized sounds.
+- ㅉ is harder to describe in romanized sounds.
 The official romanization for ㅈ is "j" and for ㅉ it is "jj".
 Like described earlier, for ㅉ pronounce ㅈ but with more force at the beginning of the pronunciation.

-(*Audio example of how these sound will be added in the future!*)

 For a Korean learner these letters might be hard to differentiate in the beginning:
 - ㄱ, ㄲ, ㅋ